Welcome to the WTMA Memories Website!

 WTMA Fast Facts

-2. WTMA initially signed on at 1210 on the dial with a power of 250 watts.
-It moved to its current 1250 position a few months later when its power was increased to 1000 watts.
-(WCSC-AM was moved from 1360 to 1390 about that time.)
-Today it broadcasts with 5000 watts non-directional day, 1000 watts directional night.
+2. WTMA initially launched at 1210 on the dial with a power of 250 watts.
+It moved to its current 1250 position in 1941 when its power was increased to 1000 watts.
+(WCSC-AM was moved from 1360 to 1390 at the same time.)
+In 1947 WTMA's daytime power was upped to 5000 watts non-directional day, 1000 watts directional night.

 4. WTMA is the only AM radio station in Charleston to have its original call letters.
-The call letters WTMA don't officially stand for anything...they were just assigned at random by the Federal Communications Commission.
+The call letters WTMA don't officially stand for anything; they were just assigned at random by the Federal Communications Commission.
 (One former employee joked that it meant "We'll Try 'Most Anything."
 John Burwell has informed us that former PD/GM John Trenton said "TMA" stood for The Most Audience.)

 Corrections or additions?
 E-mail the curator.